analogdevicesinc/msdk/Examples/MAX32690/ADC/README.md

 ## Required Connections

+If using the MAX32690EVKIT:
 -   Connect a USB cable between the PC and the CN2 (USB/PWR) connector.
 -   Install headers JP7(RX\_EN) and JP8(TX\_EN).
 -   Open an terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
 -   Apply an input voltage between 0 and 1.25V to pin labeled 0 of the JH6 (Analog) header.

+If using the MAX32690FTHR:
+-   Connect a USB cable between the PC and the J5 (USB/PWR) connector.
+-   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
+-   Apply an input voltage between 0 and 1.25V to pin labeled AIN0 of the J2 header.

 ## Expected Output